TMJ (Temporomandibular Joint) Syndrome

 - Neck and shoulder pain

 If left untreated, surgery may be required to repair a badly damaged joint.
-Please set up an appointment if you are experiencing any of these symptoms.
-You can also contact us to set up a consultation or learn more.
+Don't wait to see a dentist if you are experiencing any of these symptoms.